Certseeds/CS305_2019F_Remake/HW_3/README.md

 ### Question 5

 Consider the following network.
-With the indicated link costs, use Dijkstra’s shortest-path algorithm to compute the shortest path from x to all network nodes.
+With the indicated link costs, use Dijkstra's shortest-path algorithm to compute the shortest path from x to all network nodes.
 Show how the algorithm works and show the final forwarding table in x.

 <div>
   <img src="./pictures/HW_3_00_02.png"><br />